 - Students can receive an Online Consultation for any writing assignment.

 I need help preparing for the PRAXIS/ GRE / MCAT / LSAT / GMAT.
 Can someone at the ULC help me?

 - Make an appointment to see a Writing tutor to help you prepare for the writing portion of a standardized test.

 If you provide sample problems, a Math tutor is available on a drop-in basis to help you prepare for the math portion of a standardized exam.

 My grade school/middle school/high school aged child needs tutoring.
 Can he get a tutor here?

 - The University Learning Center does not provide academic support outside the university community, but if you would like to hire a tutor on private contract, we can pass your information on to our tutors.
-The ULC does not get involved in negotiating the terms of private contracts.
+The ULC does not give out our tutors personal information and does not get involved in negotiating the terms of private contracts.

 - The Education Lab in the Watson School of Education does offer some tutoring of grade school children.
 For more information call 962-3633.